PS4 Won’t Turn Off Issue | Fixed by Experts

 Unless you have an issue on your game console, your PS4 should turn off with the click of an option.
 If the PS4 system won’t turn off despite repetitive attempts, there’s probably a problematic element on your device.

-Sometimes it’s a bit tricky to find out exactly what’s causing the PS4 system-turn-off issue on your console.
+Sometimes it’s a bit tricky to find out exactly why the PS4 won’t turn off normally without the need of forcingly shut down.
 It may be an app, a system issue, or something else.
 Regardless, there are multiple methods you can try and apply and one of these should likely fix the issue for you.

 How to Properly Turn Off the PS4

-The first thing you have to learn is about the options in hand to turn off the PS4 system.
+The very first thing you have to learn when your PS5 won’t turn off is how to turn off the PS4 properly and safely.

 Turning your PS4 off completely is recommended if you need to unplug your PS4 and move it elsewhere.
 Or when the PS4 behaves weirdly without any obvious reason for that.
 Turning off your PS4 in this case is mandatory to let the whole device take a break from electricity, which eventually will help restore its functionality.

 Be noted that when you do this, the console won’t be able to download updates, and all current game sessions will end.

 Turning off the PS4 entirely makes you able to see a white light that blinks and then it gets completely off.